Marker-Inc-Korea/AutoRAG/docs/source/tutorial.md

 ## Extract pipeline and evaluate test dataset

 Now, it's time to evaluate test dataset with a found RAG pipeline.
-For this, you can extract the optimal pipeline and save it to new config yaml file.
+For this, you can extract the optimal pipeline and save it to a new config YAML file.

 You can use the below code.

 Remind that your trial folder is in the directory you run the `Evaluator`.
 And the trial folder name is number, like 0, 1, 2, 3, and so on.

-Run below code at CLI, then AutoRAG automatically extract the optimal pipeline and save it to a new yaml file.
+Run below code at CLI, then AutoRAG automatically extracts the optimal pipeline and saves it to a new YAML file.

 ```bash
 autorag extract_best_config --trial_path your/path/to/trial_folder --output_path your/path/to/pipeline.yaml